 This demo showcases Object Detection with SSD and new Async API.
 Async API usage can improve overall frame-rate of the application, because rather than wait for inference to complete, the app can continue doing things on the host, while accelerator is busy.
-Specifically, this demo keeps two parallel infer requests and while the current is processed, the input frame for the next is being captured.
-This essentially hides the latency of capturing, so that the overall framerate is rather determined by the
+Specifically, this demo keeps the number of Infer Requests that you have set using

 NOTE: This topic describes usage of C++ implementation of the Object Detection SSD Demo Async API.
 For the Python* implementation, refer to Object Detection SSD Python* Demo, Async API Performance Showcase.